SuperOfficeDocs/crmscript/docs/api-reference/classes/NSPersonEntity/GetCustomFields.md

 # Map GetCustomFields()

-Get the user-defined + extra fields on a NSPersonEntity as a map.
+Get the user-defined + extra fields on an NSPersonEntity as a map.

 **Returns:** Map